 OXO Tot Baby Food Mill – includes a large bowl for grinding and different grinding discs for foods of varying consistencies.

 These products are basically just miniature food processors.
 Cook the food on the stove or in a steamer, then put in the cup to blend.
 These will typically make a smoother puree than a food mill, though you may still need to take the extra step to strain for younger or more texture-sensitive babies.
-These products can be found from $25-$70.

 If you want a one-stop baby food machine, there are a variety of options that have recently hit the market.
 These little machines pack a lot of convenience in a small package.
 If you have counter space to spare, these will do all your steaming and blending for you.
 While these machines may pack some power, you may still need to strain foods with seeds or skin to make them fine enough for your newest eater.
 You’ll pay for the convenience though – expect to pay $80-$150 for the basic models, and more for the accessories like carrying cases, cutting boards and spatulas.